 It can be difficult, especially in this day age, to not have your own private vehicle – it can be even more difficult, unfortunately, to not be allowed to drive your own vehicle due to something that happened in the past.
 Accidents and incidents on the road are, unfortunately, not quite all that uncommon and so situations wherein SR-22 insurance has been required are pretty well known.

 First of all, SR-22 insurance isn’t even technically a type of insurance policy in the first place.
 No, it is more certification that you can get from an insurance provider that states that you are, in fact, insured – as is your vehicle.
 This type of documentation is necessary for drivers who have had their licenses temporarily confiscated or if they need their licenses reinstated, following an incident.
-According to the website of Insure on the Spot (IOTS), these incidents are usually ones involving driving under the influence (DUI) though it is not limited to those kinds of situations alone.
+These incidents are usually ones involving driving under the influence (DUI) though it is not limited to those kinds of situations alone.

 As stated before, there can be some difficulty in acquiring this documentation as there are quite a lot of insurance companies that can be wary of a driver that doesn’t have a squeaky clean history while on the road.
 However, what needs to be understood in this same day and age is that not everything is always quite as easy as black and white.

 If you or someone you know is possibly looking into SR-22 insurance, it may be the best thing to consider the possibility of acquiring professional and experienced help in matters of this nature.
 Having this certification can ease a lot of stress and allow for you to get your life back together after the incident that made you need this documentation in the first place.

 SR-22 insurance needs only last for, at most, 2-3 years if the person in question has spent those years without incident while on the road.Read More